 A round of putt-putt golf is a great way to spend a lazy, sunny day, or a fun, cool night.
 And the Centennial State is loaded with both of them.
 You can find miniature golf courses in many towns throughout the state.

-Mini Golf Courses in Colorado
+Indoor and Outdoor Mini Golf Courses

 Like’s it full-size, long-distance cousin, miniature golf is a game of relaxed, concentration.
 It’s also much more fun for all ages.
 You can play mini-golf in Colorado year round at most Front Range golf courses, and usually seasonally at mountain resorts.